counterpoint-studio/artgift/README.md

 ## License

-The source code and other assets in this repository are [licensed under MIT](LICENSE.md)
+The source code and other assets in this repository are [open source licensed under the MIT license](LICENSE.md)